 Our Building

-Our building is an oasis in the legal and business district of Sydney, opposite the NSW State Parliament, and in the same street as the Opera House and Hyde Park.
-You are welcome to come in during the day, sit in the worship space, and enjoy the peace and tranquillity.
+Our building is a place of worship, a mission outpost, a music centre, a community gathering spot, in the legal and business district of Sydney, opposite the NSW State Parliament, and in the same street as the the State Library, Opera House, Royal Botanic Gardens, and Hyde Park.
+You are welcome to come in during the day, sit in the worship space, and enjoy the peace and tranquillity or join in with the life of the people who come to the building.
 Opened in 1937, St Stephen's building is a significant example of the Inter War Gothic architectural style, one of three extant churches in that style.

 If the congregation is gathered for a service of worship, please join us.
 If there are musicians or choirs rehearsing, please stay and listen to the rehearsal, and enjoy the music.